 The threat posed by cyber-criminals cannot be ignored and although large and enterprise-scale organisations are more likely to be targeted, all organisations are at risk.
 The truth is that malicious attacks come in many different formats, most of which can be hidden in email, on a seemingly harmless looking webpage or can exploit previously unknown vulnerabilities in technology used by any organisation.

 Forms of attack can include:

-Organizations often use filtering, scanning and blocking to monitor emails and activity on networks and it is estimated that less than 1% of people will open attachments or follow links on malicious emails.
-However, given the opportunity to send millions of emails this becomes a considerable number of organizations and users affected.
+Organisations often use filtering, scanning and blocking to monitor emails and activity on networks and it is estimated that less than 1% of people will open attachments or follow links on malicious emails.
+However, given the opportunity to send millions of emails this becomes a considerable number of organisations and users affected.

-Reducing the threat of losing data or having a serious network breach should be a priority for all organizations.
-If you are unsure on where to start, here are 4 tips to help you reduce the threat of data breach or cyber-security failure to your organization.
+Reducing the threat of losing data or having a serious network breach should be a priority for all organisations.
+If you are unsure on where to start, here are 4 tips to help you reduce the threat of data breach or cyber-security failure to your organisation.

 Having a secure, off-site backup of all data is a vital first step to ensuring data is protected.
 Although a backup does not have the ability to stop fraud, cyber-attack or even human error, it is often the quickest and best way to reduce and resolve the effects of one of these scenarios.

 Data backup is important to not only protect against data loss or breach but is commonly required to comply with regulations and compliance such as The Data Protection Act (DPA) and the upcoming General Data Protection Regulation (GDPR) which is set to become active in May 2018.

 Aside from the cyber threats facing organisations, there are also a multitude of physical threats and disasters that could take place and also need to be accounted for.
 Having a disaster recovery plan (DRP) in place that allows your organisation to meet set recovery point and time objectives (RPO, RTO) will save time and money but ultimately could save your organisation.